leanprover/vscode-lean4/vscode-lean4/media/manual.md

 The Unicode input mechanism has several configuration options:
 - **'Lean 4 > Input: Custom Translations'**.
 Allows adding additional abbreviation identifiers.
 For example, `{"foo": "☺"}` will add an abbreviation `\foo` that yields `☺`.
 Entries must be comma-separated.
 - **'Lean 4 > Input: Eager Replacement Enabled'**.
-Unticking this option will disable automatic replacement of unique abbreviations, instead requiring that every abbreviation is replaced using `Tab`.
+Unticking this option will disable automatic replacement of complete abbreviations, instead requiring that every abbreviation is replaced using `Tab`.
 - **'Lean 4 > Input: Enabled'**.
 Unticking this option will disable the entire Unicode input mechanism.
 - **'Lean 4 > Input: Languages'**.
 Allows adding [VS Code language IDs](https://code.visualstudio.com/docs/languages/identifiers) for which the Unicode input mechanism should also be enabled.
 - **'Lean 4 > Input: Leader'**.
 Allows replacing the initial character of an abbreviation (`\`) with something else.